ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 	import TwitterEmbed from "$lib/components/TwitterEmbed.svelte";
 </script>

 I first created my blog in 2014.
-For the next ~10 years, it stayed the same, only adding new posts through 2017 when I lost the ability to easily make new posts (note: always save to the cloud).
-Its design has held up surprisingly well!
+For the next ~10 years, it stayed the same, only adding new posts through 2017 when I lost the ability to easily make new posts (note: always save source files to the cloud).
+Its design held up surprisingly well!

 In the last ~1.5 years CSS-Tricks has basically died and Twitter has similarly taken a blow thanks to Elon.
 As a result, I have tech stuff that I want to explore and post about but not a great place to post it.

-In the last ~6 months I've been using Svelte a lot more and I figured now's a good time as any to rebuild my blog.
-(I should probably do the same thing for [my personal site](/) sometime).
+Additionally, in the last ~6 months I've been using Svelte a lot more and I figured now's a good time as any to rebuild my blog.
+I should probably redo [my personal site](/) sometime...

 In this post I'll cover some of the key changes and cool new tech that I got to use in building this blog!